Why Attorneys Need to Offer Unbundled Legal Services

 How can you start offering unbundled legal services without completely changing your practice?

-You don't have to make drastic changes to your law firm model in order to offer à la carte services.
-Use the steps below to identify one or two services for your practice to start with.
+You don’t need to overhaul your entire law firm model to start offering à la carte services.
+Simply follow the steps below to identify one or two key services to introduce in your practice.

 Always confirm your ethical obligations.